 Tracking real-time conversation on Twitter to gain insights into marijuana use

-As more and more states in the US legalize medical and recreational marijuana use, our researchers are measuring the impact of increased usage on individuals, as well as the motivating factors behind usage, and the effects of usage over time.
+As more and more states in the US legalize medical and recreational marijuana use, our researchers measured the impact of increased usage on individuals, as well as the motivating factors behind usage, and the effects of usage over time.

 Twitter holds a bounty of information about social issues, with individuals sharing unsolicited opinions in real time.
-As a leader in public health research, our researchers are analyzing these data and making them publicly available.
-Working in partnership, our subject matter experts and data scientists are mining publicly available tweets about cannabis as well as user profile data to capture insights about this evolving public health issue.
+As a leader in public health research, our researchers analyzed these data and made them publicly available.
+Working in partnership, our subject matter experts and data scientists mined publicly available tweets about cannabis as well as user profile data to capture insights about this evolving public health issue.

 As of the site’s launch in January 2017, we have analyzed and categorized more than 80 million cannabis-related tweets, averaging over 3 million new tweets per month.